nathanchilton/behave-framework-demo/README.md

 - Python 3 installed
 - Ensure that the `python` and `pip` commands are linked to Python 3
 - If both Python 2 and Python 3 are installed, use `python3` and `pip3` instead
+- Using macOS or Ubuntu Linux (Windows users should consider using the Windows Subsystem for Linux)

 ### Installation